ybannett/NLP_ADHD/README.md

 # Project Summary:

 This project aims to leverage natural language processing (NLP) and machine learning (ML) models to improve the measurement of quality-of-care offered to children with developmental and behavioral disorders, including ADHD.
-We created a pipeline and binary classification algorithm based on a BERT transformer that achieved acceptable performance in classifying clinician notes that contained recommendations for evidence-based treatments for young children with ADHD.
-We also deployed the model on the unannotated deployment set (n=1,020 notes), which gave us a recall of 0.92.
+We created a pipeline and binary classification algorithm based on a BERT transformer that achieved acceptable performance in classifying clinician notes that contained recommendations for parent training in behavior management (PTBM) - an evidence-based behavioral treatment for young children with ADHD.
+We also deployed the model on the unannotated deployment set (n=1,020 notes), acheiving a recall of 0.92.

 # Dataset: